cloudfoundry/docs-bosh/content/director-users.md

 ## Default Configuration {: #default }

 !!! note
     We are planning to remove this configuration.
-We recommend configuring the Director as described below in <a href="#preconfigured">Preconfigured Users</a> section.
+We recommend configuring the Director as described below in [Preconfigured Users](#preconfigured) section.

 Once installed, the Director comes without any configured users by default.
 When there are no configured users you can use `admin` / `admin` credentials to login into the Director.